 Posted May 30, 2015

 Why is this so?
 Well, there may be many reasons, many factors that determine why some people can just dive into life and do what is required with enthusiasm and excitement while others are paralyzed at the thought of having to step up to anything that might require taking action.
-A person’s temperament, their disposition or nature may contribute to the way they view life.
-Some people are fearless, enjoying risk and adventure, while others are fearful of making change and making mistakes, preferring to stay close to what is familiar and not wandering too far---and that includes their choices and decisions.
+A person’s temperament, disposition or nature may contribute to the way they view life.
+Some people are fearless, enjoying risk and adventure, while others are fearful of making change and making mistakes, preferring to stay close to what is familiar and not wandering too far—and that includes their choices and decisions.

 Some people have been burned in the past by poor choices and decisions and are afraid to, once again, risk making a bad choice or decision.
 So they may do nothing hoping the change will work itself out, or go away, or that somebody else will take care of what needs to be done.